fangxx3863/BDSRunner/README.md

 # BDSRunner
-A Linux Script to boot the bedrock dedicated server,include autobackup crashreport
+A Linux Script to boot the bedrock dedicated server,include autobackup crashreboot